DaisyZhang77/research-trend-analyzer/README.txt

   lambda/
     Contains all Lambda functions used for data ingestion and API endpoints.
     Each has its own API Gateway integration; use the HTTP method shown:
     - fetch_openalex       POST.
-Ingests OpenAlex works into S3 (EventBridge/scheduled or on-demand).
+Ingests OpenAlex works into S3.
     - trigger_trend_emr    POST.
 Starts EMR Serverless job for trend feature computation.
     - trigger_sagemaker    POST.
 Starts SageMaker Processing job for clustering.
     - s3_to_rds            POST.
 Syncs S3 clusters + topic_trends Parquet into RDS MySQL.